This blog posts compares Atom vs. Brackets text editor.

 I have used so many editors throughout my programming career.
 And if I’m being honest here, I didn’t find any major differences among many of them.

 Apart from few things that I consider while comparing two editors, sizes, performance, support for languages, and the nature of being open-source or closed also play an important role since open-source editors offer more extendability.

-Lightweight than many high-end editors/ IDEs, for example, Visual code studio; Which requires 800MBs to be installed.
-These editors fit themselves under 200MB, which is a good choice if, for you, size really matters.
+Atom and Brackets, both are open source and put themselves on the list of lightweight editors.
+They both require less resources than many high-end editors/ IDEs, for example, Visual code studio; Which requires 800MBs to be installed.
+These editors fit themselves under 200MB, which is a good choice if your machine does not have enough memory.

 which is better?

 Starting with this fact that Atom editor is more likely to depend upon the plugins (packages).
 And its interface (UI) is seemingly similar to sublime.
 In contrast, the brackets editor does have plugins too, but not primarily depend on them.